 New retail strategy of Nike in China: Starting from Nike 001

 “Nike’s lead in retail and sports innovation is also redefining the future of sports retailing,” said Heidi O ‘Neill, President of Nike global Nike Direct.
-“Opening up digital and offline retail services is critical to providing seamless connection to the personalized consumer experience.”
+“Opening up digital and offline retail services is critical to providing a seamless connection to the personalized consumer experience.”

 Opened in Oct.
-2018, Nike’s first global flagship store (Nike 001) aims to bring digital driven sports retail innovation, design and personalized services to the Chinese market.
+2018, Nike’s first global flagship store (Nike 001) aims to bring digital-driven sports retail innovation, design, and personalized services to the Chinese market.
 The launch of Nike 001 can be viewed as a cornerstone of Nike’s new retail and digital strategy in China.

-“The ‘House of Innovation’ is set to propel our consumer-direct strategy as it provides the best that Nike brands has to offer through the integration of digital and physical retail,” said Angela Dong, vice-president of Nike Inc. and general manager of Nike China.
+“The ‘House of Innovation’ is set to propel our consumer-direct strategy as it provides the best that Nike brands have to offer through the integration of digital and physical retail,” said Angela Dong, vice-president of Nike Inc. and general manager of Nike China.

 Digitalization, personalization, online-and-offline integration, the key elements of “new retail” can be found at each corner of Nike 001.
-The store is equipped with a mobile-checkout so the customers do not have to wait in line.
-Through advanced or in-store booking, the Nike Expert Studio of the Nike 001 gives NikePlus members unrivaled access to try on exclusive and personalized products in one-on-one sports expert sessions.
+The store is equipped with a mobile checkout so the customers do not have to wait in line.
+Through advanced or in-store booking, the Nike Expert Studio of the Nike 001 gives Nike+ members unrivaled access to try on exclusive and personalized products in one-on-one sports expert sessions.

-Nike’s Membership Community in China
+Nike’s Community in China

-Events like races provide consumers with a platform for immersion in the Nike experience, through their willingness to engage personally and interact socially online and offline, Nike and its runners are co-creating an experience together.
-Therefore, members are motivated to actively connect with each other through taking part in the Nike’s offline events, which further results in more sense of belongings and loyalty of the members to Nike.
+Events like races provide consumers with a platform for immersion in the Nike experience.
+By engaging socially online and offline, Nike and its runners are co-creating an experience together.
+This motivates Nike fans in China to actively connect with each other by taking part in Nike’s offline events, which further results in more sense of belongings and loyalty of the members to Nike.